 Access using Vector

-In this example, we will show how to access the Vector elements using Negative values and the Boolean values.
-In R Vectors, Negative index position is used to omit those values.
+Accessing the elements using Negative values and Boolean values.
+In Vectors, the Negative index position is used to omit those values.

-First, we declared a vector of negative numbers -3 and -7
+First, we declared b of negative numbers -3 and -7.

 b <- c(-3, -7)

-In the next line, we used those numbers as the index position to access the Vector a elements.
-It means, prints the Vector elements except for the values at index position 3 and 7.
+In the next line, we used those numbers as the index position to access the elements.
+It means printing the elements except for the values at index positions 3 and 7.

 print(a[b])

-In the next line, we declared a Boolean vector.
-We used those Boolean values as the index position to access the Vector a elements.
+In the next line, we declared a Boolean.
+We used those Boolean values as the index position to access elements.
 Here, TRUE means print the value, and FALSE means don’t print.
 It means print elements at positions 1, 3, 4, 6.

 print(a[c(TRUE, FALSE, TRUE, TRUE, FALSE, TRUE, FALSE)])

-In this example, we show how to access the R Vector elements using Character Vectors Index values.
-From the below code snippet, you can observe that we declare a vector with alphabet indexes.
-This can help us to extract the vector elements using the alphabets.
+This example shows how to access the R Vector elements using Character Index values.
+Here, we declare v with alphabet indexes that can help us extract the elements using the alphabet.

-In R Programming, we can manipulate the Vector elements in following ways:
+In R Programming, we can manipulate the Vector elements in the following ways:

 a[7] <- 77